AmrKoritem/AKLanguageManager/README.md

 # AKLanguageManager

-A Language manager to handle changing app localization without restarting the app.
+A Language manager to handle changing app localization without restarting the app.<br>
+  - It works on Swift and Objective C projects.<br>
+  - It's compatible with both UIKit and SwiftUI.<br>
+  - It supports iOS and tvOS.<br>
+  - It can be integrated via Cocoa Pods and Swift Package Manager.<br>

 ## ScreenShots